How to Worship Lord Shiva in Various Ways?

-Japa and meditation of the sacred names of Lord Siva will free you from all sins
+Japa and meditation of the sacred names of Lord Shiva will free you from all sins

-and lead you to the attainment of Siva Jnanam or eternal bliss and immortality.
+and lead you to the attainment of Shiva Jnanam or eternal bliss and immortality.

-Lord Siva has manifested in the world in sixty different aspects.
+Lord Shiva has manifested in the world in sixty different aspects.
 Vrishabharudha,

 Hari-hara, Nataraja, Bhairava, Dakshinamurti, Ardhanarisvara, Bhikshatana, Somasekharamurti,